shawntoxu/docker/heat-k8s-plugin/README.md

-Kubernetes plugin for OpenStack Heat
+k8s plugin for os Heat
 ====================================

 This plugin enable using Kubernetes pod, service, replicationcontroller as resources in a Heat template.